punkrockdev/punkrockdev.github.io/index.md

 ---
-# IMPORTANT - this file's content is not used,
+# IMPORTANT - this file's content is not used, only the meta-data
-# use home.html instead!
+# use home.html for the content instead!
 #
 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
-title: Punk Rock Dev
+title: Punk Rock Dev – Developing apps with a kick!
+show_video: true
+excerpt: >
+    An indie web development and data analysis studio that can help you build that app you've always dreamed of.
 # switch to default to render this content
 ---